 Don’t wet yourself or anything though.

-It’s not like actually being there, but you do get a sense that there’s depth and width to the soundscape.
+It’s not like actually being there, but you do get a sense that there are depth and width to the soundscape.
 With a headphone like the K702?
 That’s certainly a great thing.

 The Zen is capable of playing DSD64/128/256, and also supports PCM up to 32-bit/384kHz.
 You’ve got the option to run balanced 4.4mm or use the unbalanced 6.35mm jack.
 On the back, it’s got a pair of RCA outputs so you can connect to speakers or monitors if you so choose!